ralna/Normal_DD/README.md

 This is a proof of concept Matlab code for the two-level additive Schwarz preconditioner for the normal equaiton proposed in [1]

 The code requires a Matlab interface for metis 5.
 Download [metis 5](http://glaros.dtc.umn.edu/gkhome/fetch/sw/metis/metis-5.1.0.tar.gz) and [metismex.c](https://github.com/dgleich/metismex) then compile it on your platform.
+To run the code, the compiled metismex file must be in the MATLAB Path.

 ## Running test examples
 ### Normal equation